moumita14/Dog-Breed-Classifier/README.md

 # Summary

 The CNN model from scratch yielded an accuracy of 18%, well above the 10% target and the final model using transfer learning with the pretrained model Densenet121 produced 84% accuracy in identifying dog breeds.

+# Acknowledgement

+Thank you Udacity for providing the opportunity to work on this project!